MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 Some reasons you may not want to do this are:
 - Significant effort
 - It won't be possible for all subaccount types, such as sandbox accounts.
 (Where requiring `iptables` and a proxy are too heavyweight.)
-- Egress filtering (P2/P3) is further down the security maturity roadmap than preventing accidental Internet-exposure (P1).
+- Egress filtering is lower-priority than preventing accidental Internet-exposure.
 So tightly coupling the two and needing to setup a proxy first may not make strategic sense.
 - If something goes wrong on the host, the lost traffic will not appear in VPC flow logs [^98] or traffic mirroring logs.[^985] The DNS lookups will show up in Route53 query logs, but that's it.

 With that said, AWS does not have a primitive to perform Egress filtering [^99], so you will eventually have to implement Egress filtering via a proxy.
 Therefore, in production accounts, you can go with this option.
 For sandbox accounts, use a different centralized egress pattern e.g. VPC sharing (which will not disrupt an org migration due to their ephemeral nature).